2024 Best Construction Trades Schools in the Rocky Mountains Region

 Top Rocky Mountains Region Schools in Construction Trades

-It's difficult to beat Utah Valley University if you want to pursue a degree in construction trades.
-Located in the small city of Orem, UVU is a public university with a very large student population.
-A Best Colleges rank of #279 out of 2,217 schools nationwide means UVU is a great university overall.
+It is hard to beat Utah Valley University if you wish to pursue a degree in construction trades.
+Located in the city of Orem, UVU is a public university with a very large student population.

-There were roughly 73 construction trades students who graduated with this degree at UVU in the most recent data year.
-Degree recipients from the construction trades major at Utah Valley University make $4,921 above the standard college graduate in this field shortly after graduation.
+Degree recipients from the construction trades program at Utah Valley University make $32,541 above the standard graduate in this field when they enter the workforce.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.